harshilaNEU/Multilayer_NN/README.md

 layers 2 and 3 (2 layers shown as power 2 in the spec) with 8 neurons per each layer and ReLU activation function layer 4 with 4 neurons and ReLU activation function one (last) layer 5 with one neuron and Sigmoid activation function

+## Task 2: Train the Multilayer Neural Network

+Train your neural network using your training set both developed in Lab 1.

 ## OUTPUT